4 min read

 • The level of testing necessary to ensure that ADAS will function safely and as intended.

-• How testing in the lab rather than on the road can make in-depth verification and validation economical.
+• How lab testing, rather than on-the-road testing, can make in-depth verification and validation economical.

 • The value of integrating information management tools to support automated data flow and to avoid multiple (and possibly divergent) versions of the same information.